‘Never Judge a Book by Its Cover!’

-So, remember in this holiday period, to remind the ‘New You’ that it takes more effort to frown than it does to smile!
-So smile for yourself and share smiles for others – they really do go a long way 😉
+So, remember as you concentrate on being the best version of yourself you can be, to remind the ‘new improved you’ that it takes more effort to frown, than it does to smile!
+So smile for yourself and share smiles for others – they really do go a long way!!!

 I hope this poem touches hearts and consciences – please feel free to comment on the blog and share with me your experiences and reactions to my honest and open words…

 Want to read some more of my poetry?

 Here are some other poems I have shared (Click on the poem title to open poem in another tab: